 - Moved heavy items toward center of frame

-- Added crossbar stabilizer (if lateral sway persists)
+- Added crossbar stabilizer (if lateral sway persists after above)

 - Switched monitor to arm mount (if screen-shake specific)